OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

 Install docker-compose: https://docs.docker.com/compose/install/

-Copy the file `.env-template` to `.env` and fill in any environment variables.
+Copy the file in the root of the directory called `.env-template`.
+Rename the copy of the file to `.env` and fill in any environment variables.
+This `.env` file will be git ignored, so it is safe to add sensitive data.

+Build and start-up the project:
 ```
 docker-compose build
 docker-compose up